Distinguishability times and asymmetry monotone-based quantum speed limits in the Bloch ball: Conclusion

 \section{Conclusion}

-We have introduced the formal notion of distinguishability time as a generalization of the orthogonalization time appearing in rigorous definitions of the quantum speed limit and solved for the distinguishability time of unitary evolution of a two-level system (Eq.(\ref{eqn:sine})) in the case that quantum binary distinguishability is used as the discrimination procedure.
-In particular, by bounding the quantum Fisher information from below, we have derived a necessary and sufficient condition on a quantum state $\rho$ and Hamiltonian $H$ such that $\rho$ will evolve in time $t \ge 0$ to a state $ e^{-iHt}\rho e^{iHt}$ from which it is distinguishable with maximal success probability $1-\delta$ for any $\delta \in [0, 1/2]$.
-As a corollary of this condition, we determined the set of quantum states that evolve to $(1-\delta)$-distinguishable states faster than a given quantum state under unitary time-evolution.
-The formalism developed in Section \ref{sec:distingdynam} was used in a simple proof of the quantum brachistochrone for a two-level system.
+We have introduced the formal notion of distinguishability time with respect to a discrimination map $\Delta$ and quantum dynamics $\mathcal{E}_{t}$ as a generalization of the orthogonalization time.
+By defining $\Delta$ to coincide with the minimal error probability $p_{\text{err}}$ in the task of distinguishing a quantum state from its time-evolved image, we solved for the distinguishability time of time-independent unitary evolution of a two-level system (Eq.(\ref{eqn:sine})) and of homogeneous time-independent unitary evolution of a separable state of $N$ two-level systems.
+This enabled a determination of the set of qubit states that evolve to $(1-\delta)$-distinguishable states faster than a given qubit state under unitary time-evolution.
+In the case of time-dependent unitary evolution generated by a controllable driving Hamiltonian $H(t)$, we derived a condition for the release time, viz., the earliest time point $t_{0}$ at which the driving can be halted such that a given qubit state evolves to a $(1-\delta)$-distinguishable state under further time-independent unitary evolution $U_{t_{0}}(t)=e^{-itH(t_{0})/\hbar}$.

-We have extended the distinguishability analysis of time-evolved states to the reduced Liouville-von Neumann dynamics of a two-level system resonantly coupled, via the Jaynes-Cummings interaction, to a single-mode electromagnetic field.
-The timescale of revivals of qubit state distinguishability under non-unitary dynamics induced by the quantum state of the field was found to depend on both the strength of the field and the photon number statistics.
-In the context of CQED-based quantum operations, these results suggest the possibility of engineering the field state and the field energy to tune the distinguishability dynamics.
-Calculation of the reduced distinguishability dynamics of a qubit under more general qubit-field interactions will be made in future work.
+For the case of non-unitary evolution, we compared three lower bounds on $\tau_{\delta}$ in a model that interpolates between Markovian and non-Markovian behavior.
+In the Markovian time interval of the amplitude damping regime ($\omega_{0}=0$), we found that the bound (\ref{eqn:asymmmean1}) is tight to the distinguishability time.
+In contrast, in the non-Markovian intermediate regime ($\omega_{0}\neq 0$, $\chi\neq 0$), the bound (\ref{eqn:avqfi}) and the new bound (\ref{eqn:stinebound}) approximate the distinguishability time more closely than (\ref{eqn:asymmmean1}) for certain angles and levels of state mixedness.

+Although the connections between the speed of quantum evolution and Markovian and non-Markovian character of the dynamics are beginning to be understood \cite{adessononmarkov}, general theorems are still lacking.
+For a specific model of non-unitary evolution, we showed that the state transformation $(1/\sqrt{2})(\ket{0} + \ket{1}) \mapsto \ket{0}$ proceeds faster in a non-Markovian regime than in a Markovian regime.
+However, if one aims to implement the state transformation $(1/\sqrt{2})(\ket{0} + \ket{1}) \mapsto (1/\sqrt{2})(\ket{0} - \ket{1}) $ at high frequency, increasing the system driving may in fact increase the cycle period.
+We expect the present work to provide a basis for future investigations of the relation between distinguishability and general quantum dynamics of one- and few-qubit systems.

 \acknowledgments